Analyzing cross-talk between superimposed signals: Vector norm dependent hidden Markov models and applications to ion channels: VND Hidden Markov model estimation

 (We obtain this function by taking the expectation of \eqref{eq:like2} w.r.t. the distribution of $S_{1:K}$ given $Y_{1:K}=y_{1:K}$ under $\mathbb{P}_{\theta_t}$ and neglect multiplicative constants as well as terms that do not depend on $\theta$.) \item Maximization step: Compute $\theta_{t+1} := \text{arg}\max_{\theta\in \Theta} f(\theta;\theta_t,y_{1:K})$. \end{enumerate}

-As mentioned above, in \cite{baum1970}, it is shown that this procedure defines a sequence $(\theta_t)_{t\in\mathbb{N}}\subset \Theta$ that converges under weak assumptions to a local maximum of the likelihood.
+As mentioned above, in \cite{baum1970}, it is shown that the sequence $(\theta_t)_{t\in\mathbb{N}}\subset \Theta$ converges under weak assumptions to a local maximum of the likelihood.
 In particular, in the Gaussian emission distribution setting of Example~\ref{ex:Gauss_emission} and our VND modeling convergence is achieved.
+Since the MLE is asymptotically efficient, see \cite{BRR1998}, it achieves a better estimation accuracy than the proposed least-squares procedure in \cite{chung1996}.
 Integrating the parametric form in the expectation step has the benefit that in each iteration the parameters remain in the parameter space.
-However, there are computational issues in our setting with the third step of the Baum-Welch approach.
-Note that we do not obtain a closed expression for $\theta_{t+1}$, since the parametric form of $q^{(\text{VND})}_{s_{k},s_{k+1}}(\theta_{t+1})$ is convoluted (see Proposition~\ref{prop:repres_Q_vnd}).
+In contrast to the classical Baum-Welch algorithm, we do not obtain a closed expression for $\theta_{t+1}$ in the third step, since the parametric form of $q^{(\text{VND})}_{s_{k},s_{k+1}}(\theta_{t+1})$ is convoluted (see Proposition~\ref{prop:repres_Q_vnd}).
 Instead, we propose to solve this maximization problem numerically.
-In general, the function $\theta \mapsto f(\theta,\theta_t,y_{1:K})$ does not need to be strictly unimodal, and therefore the maximum may not be unique.
-From \eqref{eq:like2} we observe that for strict unimodality it is sufficient to show that $\sum_{k=1}^{K-1}\log q^{(\text{VND})}_{s_k,s_{k+1}}(\theta_H)$ is strictly unimodal, since the two other terms are strictly concave in the Gaussian case (and any case of emission densities with concave likelihood).
-Note that this expression is complicated by the fact that the polynomials $q^{(\text{VND})}_{s_k,s_{k+1}}$ are, in general, sums themselves (see Proposition (\ref{prop:repres_Q_vnd})).
-For $\ell = 2$ the plots in Figure~\ref{fig:concavity} in Supplement~\ref{suppl_sec:max} indicate that $\sum_{k=1}^{K-1}\log q^{(\text{VND})}_{s_k,s_{k+1}}(\theta_H)$ is in general not strictly unimodal, but a sufficient condition may be to restrict to $\lambda_1\geq 1- \eta_1$ (the same condition as Theorem \ref{thm:params-unique}).

-Moreover, the estimation of the $\theta_H$-part of the parameters determines automatically in a unique way the transition matrix $M^{(\text{VND})}$ of the vector norm dependent Markov chain $(X_k)_{k\in\mathbb{N}_0}$, see Theorem~\ref{thm:params-unique}.
-Using this we can derive estimates (at least for small $\ell$) of $M^{(\text{VND})}$.
+It is not \textit{a priori} clear if the function $\theta \mapsto f(\theta,\theta_t,y_{1:K})$ is strictly unimodal.
+If multiple local minima exist, this would impede the numerical optimization.
+From \eqref{eq:like2} we observe that all terms except the VND parameter term $\sum_{k=1}^{K-1}\log q^{(\text{VND})}_{s_k,s_{k+1}}(\theta_H)$ are strictly concave in the Gaussian case and any case of emission densities with strictly concave likelihood.
+In Appendix~\ref{suppl_sec:max} we investigate the VND parameter term numerically for a model with $\ell=2$.
+As it can be seen, the likelihood is unimodal in $\lambda_0$ and $\eta_2$ but the joint likelihood for $\lambda_1$ and $\eta_1$ is bimodal.
+These two modes correspond exactly to the parameter ambiguity in Theorem \ref{thm:params-unique}.
+Thus, restricting to $\lambda_1\geq 1- \eta_1$, there are no local maxima which impede parameter estimation.